-The Korcsmáros group utilises bioinformatics methods and develops workflows for the computational analysis of gut-microbe interactions, and then experimentally validates them in its wet lab resources (located at IFR) or with collaborators at the UEA.
+The Korcsmáros Group utilises bioinformatics methods and develops workflows for the computational analysis of gut-microbe interactions, and then experimentally validates them in its wet lab resources and works across both the Earlham Institute and Quadram Institute.

 We focus on the connection between the host and microbes, and monitor the changes in host autophagy (cellular self-degradation) affected by the microbiota (pathogens, commensals or probiotics).
 We investigate this cross-kingdom connection through direct interaction (e.g., protein-protein interactions, miRNAs), surface connections (through receptors) and via vesicles (exosomes called OMVs).
 We are particularly interested in these effects in the context of inflammatory bowel disease (IBD), especially in ulcerative colitis and colon cancer.